yurt-page/Kankun_KK-SP3/README.md

 ```
 On Windows you can use [WinSCP](https://winscp.net/) to copy the file to the device.

-From any web browser connected to the plug, you can now issue commands to the smart plug.
-Change the IP address to the appropriate one for your device.
+Now you can issue commands to the smart plug from a web browser connected to the same network as the socket.
+Change the IP address (e.g. `192.168.0.100`) to the appropriate one for your device.

-* https://192.168.0.100/cgi-bin/relay.cgi?state will enquire whether the relay is on or off.
-Try it.
+* https://192.168.0.100/cgi-bin/relay.cgi?state enquire whether the relay is _ON_ or _OFF_.
-* https://192.168.0.100/cgi-bin/relay.cgi?on will tell the smart plug to turn the relay on.
+* https://192.168.0.100/cgi-bin/relay.cgi?on turn the relay _ON_.
-* https://192.168.0.100/cgi-bin/relay.cgi?off will tell the smart plug to turn the relay off.
+* https://192.168.0.100/cgi-bin/relay.cgi?off turn the relay _OFF_.
-* https://192.168.0.100/cgi-bin/relay.cgi?toggle will toggle the relay from on to off, or off to on.
+* https://192.168.0.100/cgi-bin/relay.cgi?toggle toggle the relay from _ON_ to _OFF_, or _OFF_ to _ON_.

 The original script was written by Konstantin Dondoshanskiy.